openconnectivityfoundation/IoTDataModels/README.md

-# Open Interconnect Consortium, Inc. | IoT Data Models
+# Open Connectivity Foundatation | IoT Data Models
-© 2016 Open Interconnect Consortium, Inc. All rights reserved.
+© 2016-2022 Open Connectivity Foundatation.
+All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: